The 32D 'Red Arrow' Veteran Association

 slipped a bit of chocolate to a roly-poly German youngster, or passed a

-the motherly German matron with whom he was billeted.
-But orders were orders,
+matron with whom he was billeted.
+But orders were orders, and the doughboys

-and the doughboys managed to get along pleasantly with the citizens of the
+managed to get along pleasantly with the citizens of the Rhineland without

-Rhineland without becoming unduly chummy with anybody.
-However, the
+becoming unduly chummy with anybody.
+However, the anti-fraternization order

-the general sentiment was summed up by a stalwart sergeant of the 127TH
+was summed up by a stalwart sergeant of the 127TH Infantry who wore

-Infantry who wore a D.S.C., and who made speech one night to some of his
+a D.S.C., and who made speech one night to some of his homesick comrades, which

 “I sure want to go home, but let me tell you